sweetim/how-to-rust/README.md

 # how to rust
 a how to guide for rust programming language

-# concept
-this book will serve as a quick guideline for the frequent issues that you encounter when writing using rust

-every chapter follows the flow like below
-- topic question
-- various implementation details
-- comparison matrix of each implementation
-    - pros and cons of each methodology

- the book presentation is closely analogous to cookbook series

 # target audience
 intermediate to advance rust developer